JohnGu9/react-material-components-web/README.md

       </>
     );
   }}
-/>
+/>;
 ```

-- `childrenIndexes` is a number array.
-The range is `0 <= value < itemCount`
 - `itemCount` is the amount of children.
 - `itemExtent` is the every child element height.
 Should be fixed.
 For calculate the `paddingStart` and `paddingEnd` and `childrenIndexes`.
+- `paddingStart` / `paddingEnd` is the size padding inside the `ListViewBuilder`.
+- `childrenIndexes` is the index of child that should be render right now.
+The range is `0 <= value < itemCount`.
+Update when scrolling or size changing.
+- `ListViewBuilder` height should be set.
+It can change in real time.

 ## Development requirement

-If you use webpack, it require sass loader to pack [.scss] file into project (the project that come from "create-react-app" script already have sass loader).
+If you use `webpack`, it require `sass loader` to bundle [.scss] file into project (the project that come from "create-react-app" script already have `sass loader`).

-If you use vite, nothing is required to do.
+If you use `vite`, nothing is required to do.